ldeso/car-dashboard/Specifications/Gauges/TurnSignal.md

 ### TurnSignal

-- **Description:** LED turned on when the left or right signal is activated .
+- **Description:** LED turned on when the left or right signal is activated.
 - **Values:** 0 or 1
 - **Vocal alert:** No
 - **Calculator:** No